-Already dubious about the New Testament claims that Jesus was resurrected in Jerusalem, I was beginning to question Paul’s experience on the road to Damascus, and also his apparent validation of a resurrection in Jerusalem, that appears never to have happened.
+Already dubious about the New Testament claims that Jesus was resurrected in Jerusalem, I was beginning to question Paul’s experience on the road to Damascus, and question his apparent validation of a resurrection in Jerusalem, that appears never to have happened.
 Focused as I was, on Paul’s experience on the road to Damascus, I vaguely remembered many years ago, reading about something called “the God spot”, and some suggestion that Paul may have just hallucinated on the road to Damascus.
 This raised intriguing possibilities.
 Did Paul really meet with Jesus on the road to Damascus, or did he just think he had?

 Further delving, and I eventually found two reports, one by Landsborough in 1987 and one by Brorson & Brewer in 1988 , both of which, suggested that Paul may have just hallucinated on the road to Damascus as a result of temporal lobe epilepsy.
 Apparently, focal epileptic seizures starting in the temporal lobes are fairly common occurrences, and potentially at least, anyone could have a single epileptic seizure at some point in their life.
 Most of these epileptic seizures happen suddenly, without any warning, last only a relatively short period of time, and then just stop by themselves.